-Isaac commences AY 24/25 on an HE course that they started on 1 September 2017.
+Isaac commences AY 23/24 on an HE course that they started on 1 September 2017.
 There are 75 days in the first term.
-Isaac is eligible for the full 'elsewhere' rate of loan (£8,185).
+Isaac is eligible for the full 'elsewhere' rate of loan (£8,108).

-Having received the instalment of loan payable in respect of the first payment period, Isaac leaves the course on 3rd October having attended for 33 days and does not return.
+Having received the instalment of loan payable in respect of the first payment period, Isaac leaves the course on 3rd October (having attended for 33 days) and does not return.

-Isaac is only eligible for support for the number of days that they were undertaking the course.
+Isaac is only eligible for support for the number of days that the student was undertaking the course.
 Isaac's revised entitlement is as follows:

-Maximum loan: £8,185 (full 'elsewhere' rate)
+Maximum loan: £8,108 (full 'elsewhere' rate)

 Number of days attended in term: 33

 Number of days in term: 75

 Number of terms in AY: 3